MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-synchronize-outlook-contacts.md

 Each of your coworkers can also set up their own Exchange synchronisation and set their own filter on which contacts to synchronise.

 ## <a name="synchronize-contacts"></a>Synchronise Contacts
 If you are used to working with contacts in [!INCLUDE[prod_short](includes/prod_short.md)], then you will find it easy to start the synchronisation manually whenever it suits you from the **Contacts** list.
-Simply choose the **Sync with Office 365** action, and then decide if you want to change the filter that you have set up.
+Simply choose the **Sync with Microsoft 365** action, and then decide if you want to change the filter that you have set up.
 When you choose the OK button, the synchronisation starts immediately, and the latest changes are applied to your contacts in Outlook.

 In the **Contacts** list, you can synchronise contacts in two ways:

-* **Sync with Office 365**
+* **Sync with Microsoft 365**

   This action synchronises all changes from [!INCLUDE[prod_short](includes/prod_short.md)] to Microsoft 365 since the previous synchronisation, based on the last modified date.
 Any new contacts from Microsoft 365 will be synchronised back to [!INCLUDE[prod_short](includes/prod_short.md)] as well.
 This is typically faster than doing a full sync.

-* **Full Sync with Office 365**
+* **Full Sync with Microsoft 365**

   This action synchronises all contacts in both directions regardless of the last sync date and last modified date.